United States Post Office (Mineola, New York): History

-unincorporated Mineola was already a central community of a primarily agricultural area when it was chosen as the seat of the newly formed county in 1899.
+The unincorporated community Mineola was already a central community of a primarily agricultural area when it was chosen as the seat of the newly formed county in 1899.
 In the early decades of the next century, improvements to rail and road transport led to the beginning of suburbanization in Nassau County and the Mineola area.
 The growth required, among many other things, new postal facilities.

 In 1931 an amendment to the Public Buildings Act of 1926 authorized the construction of 136 new post offices in New York.
 Sixteen of these were to be in Long Island, including Mineola.
 The site was purchased in 1933, and Peabody, Wilson & Brown, a New York firm best known for some large estates on Long Island such as Charles Millard Pratt's Seamoor in Glen Cove and the Huntington Town Hall.
 A.J.
 Paretta Contracting of Long Island City began work in 1935, finishing the following year.

 The Mineola post office is the only federal commission the Peabody Wilson firm is known to have undertaken, and one of its last.
 Julian Livingston Peabody and his wife drowned in January 1935 in the sinking of the passenger liner SS Mohawk off New Jersey, and Archibald Manning Brown left the firm that same year to head the design team planning the Harlem River Houses, the first federally financed housing project in New York City.